LionelBeato/capybaras/week-3/day-13/OVERVIEW.md

 ### Java Pong!

 1. Alright, guys.
-It's time to test out building pongf.
+It's time to test out building pong.
 We're going to be using a library called *fxgl* that is specifically created for games.
 To start, create a gradle project in Intellij.
+Make sure you are using Java 12 or under.
+Java 11 should work just fine!

 2. Go to your `build.gradle` and replace its content with the following: